Eusha425/IMDb-Top250-DataMiner/README.md

 - **More data points**: Plan to add more data points to scrape for a more comprehensive dataset.
 - **Data cleaning**: Implement data cleaning in the script to ensure the data is ready for analysis.
 - **Data visualization**: Add data visualization capabilities to represent the data in a more understandable and visually appealing way.

-Thank you for visiting this repository.
-Enjoy exploring the data and happy coding! 🎉